-I’m been reading so many great, new middle grade fiction books (chapter books for 9 – 12 year olds) - about one a day so I could share new titles with you.
+I’m been reading so many great, new middle grade chapter fiction books (chapter books for 9 – 12 year olds) – about one a day so I could share new titles with you.
 Here’s what I’m enjoying for Fall 2011.

 The Midnight Zoo by Sonya Hartnett (Great pick for a Newbery)

-Tissue alert – this story made me weep.
+Tissue alert – this book made me weep.
 A lot.
 Racking sobs, I’m not kidding.
 It’s a breathtaking story; a fable about life set in Nazi Germany.
 We follow three Gypsy siblings who have witnessed the capture of their family and friends.
 While walking and searching for food, they find an abandoned zoo, with talking animals.
 That’s all I’ll reveal.
 You NEED to read this beautiful story.
 It will change your life.